ravencats111/stats220/content/labs/lab02.md

 ------------------------------------------------------------------------

-In this lab exercise, you are going to work with two data sets: user reviews for Animal Crossing - New Horizons as in `user_reviews.csv` and Gapminder as in `gapminder.rds`.
+In this lab exercise, you are going to work with two data sets: user reviews for Animal Crossing - New Horizons as in `user_reviews.tsv` and Gapminder as in `gapminder.rds`.
 You shall use the following packages for this lab session: